djaus2/GetListofSamples/README.md

 # .NET IoT SDK Samples

-Working on project to generically recurse a folder for sample C# apps
+A Project to generically recurse a folder for sample C# apps information.
-Displays in folding layout.
+Displays the information in folding tree layout.
 Tags Solutions and Projects.

 ## Implementation

 Uses a recursive Component that calls itself.
 That way the app can recursively drill into folder information.

+Folders now expand and contract when clicked.
+When a folder is expanded all of its siblings close.

 Server at startup recurses specified folder collecting data about folders and project/solutions contained therein.